 One of our first steps was to get Shannon on a regular meal schedule, including fat and protein with meals.
-We swapped out her 3 cups of black coffee for green tea, which increases Sex Hormone Binding Globulin (SHBG), a protein that grabs onto excess testosterone.
+We swapped out her 3 cups of black coffee for green tea.
+Green tea increases Sex Hormone Binding Globulin (SHBG), a protein that grabs onto excess testosterone.
 We also got her going with fresh ground flax seed, which is a great source of anti-inflammatory omega-3 fatty acids and has been shown to also raise SHBG.

-I started Shannon on hormone supportive herbs like Eleutherococcus, Black Cohosh, Saw Palmetto, Vitex, and Dong Quai while we waited for her labs to come back.
-Because natural therapies can take time to improve symptoms I wanted to waste no time in getting her hormones back on course.
+I started Shannon on hormone supportive herbs like Eleutherococcus, Black Cohosh, Saw Palmetto, Vitex, and Dong Quai.
+Because natural therapies can take time to improve symptoms we wasted no time in getting her hormones back on course.

-Shannon had lifestyle homework too, which included regular sleep, meals, and a daily journaling practice to help her release the stress of the day and get into a deep sleep.
+Shannon had lifestyle homework too.
+Regular sleep, meals, and a daily journaling practice to help her release the stress of the day.

-With the help of my clinical team Shannon was able to bring her testosterone back into balance, along with her other hormones, and create clear, beautiful skin.
-After having electrolysis to remove the unwanted hair on her chin, Shannon was happy to report there was no new growth of hairs.
-(Remember, once it has gone course there is no going back without professional hair removal, which why Shannon’s hair troubles required an additional health care team member – the esthetician).
+With the help of my clinical team, Shannon was able to bring her testosterone back into balance.
+Along with her other hormones, she was able to get clear, beautiful skin.
+After having electrolysis to remove the unwanted hair, Shannon was happy to report there was no new growth.
+(Remember, once it has gone course there is no going back without professional hair removal.
+That’s why Shannon’s hair troubles required an additional healthcare team member – the esthetician).